-• There may be absolutely no campaigning before Monday, 3/16 at 5:00pm.
-You may begin campaigning at that time, though official candidates will not be notified until the following day.
+• There may be absolutely no campaigning before Saturday, March 10th at 5:00pm.
+You may begin campaigning at that time, though official candidates will not be notified until later that night.

 Note that this especially applies to petitioning.
 All platform information must be confined to the box at the top of the signature sheet.
-Furthermore, candidates may not gather more than 185 signatures.
+Furthermore, candidates may not gather more than 740 signatures.

 - Posters must follow the rules of the postering boards they are on.
 For most public posters, this is the ASA postering rules.
 For posters inside living groups, the living group's government may set its own rules.
 No posters may be hung in or near the UA Chambers (W20-400) or UA Office (W20-401).
 The Election Commission has no rules about the size or contents of the posters, other than MIT's rules and regulations.
 Note that operators of poster boards may have their own additional rules regarding size or contents of posters. - Candidates may spend no more than \$210 on their campaign.
 Before being declared winner, they must present a full summary of their expenses to the Election Commission. - Chalk may be used as part of the campaign, as long as candidates chalk only on horizontal spaces.
 Walls and stairs may not be chalked. - Non-excessive emailing may be used as part of the campaign.
+You may not email students you personally do not know to vote for you.
+You also may not join mailing lists which you have not previously been a part of with the intent of emailing out asking for votes.